jacobcantwell/amazon-lightsail-minecraft/README.md

 This document will walk you through setting up a Minecraft Server on Amazon LightSail.
 It includes all of the steps for creating an Amazon Lightsail instance, connecting to the instance, installing a Minecraft server, then terminating and restoring the Amazon LightSail instance.

+The instructions below will show you how to setup either the Minecraft: Java Edition Server that supports computer clients, or the Minecraft: Bedrock Edition Server that  supports consoles, mobile devices and Windows 10.

 ## Table of Contents

 1. About Amazon Lightsail